-" A vulgar writing is not necessarily obscene.
-Vulgarity arouses a feeling of disgust and revulsion and also boredom but does not have the effect of depraving, debasing and corrupting the morals of any reader of the novel, whereas obscenity has the tendency to deprave and corrupt those whose minds are open to such immoral influences.
+ers.
+This could a vulgar writing is not chacene.
+Vulgarity necessarily obscene.
+Vulgarity arouses a feeling of disgust and revulsion and also boredom but does not have the effect of depraving, debasing and corrupting the morals of any reader of the novel, whereas obscenity has the tendency deprave and corrupt those whose minds are open to such immoral influences.
 We may observe that characters like Sukhen, Shikha, the father and the brothers of Sukhen, the business executives and others portrayed in the book are not just figments of the author's imagination, Such characters are often to be seen in real life in the society.
-The author who is a powerful writer has used his skill in focussing the attention of the readers on such characters in society and to describe the situation more eloquently has had used unconventional and slang words so that in the light of the author's understanding, the appropriate emphasis is there on the problems.
+The author who is a powerful writer has used his skill in focussing the attention of the readers on such characters society and t.o describe situation more eloquently has had used unconventional and slang words so that in the light of the author's understanding, appropriate emphasis is there on the problems.
 If we place ourselves in the position of the author and judge the novel from his point of view, we find that the author intends to expose various evils and ills pervading the society and to pose with particular emphasis the problems which ail and afflict the society in various spheres.
 He has used his own technique, skill and choice of words which may in his opinion, serve properly the purpose of the novel.
 If we place ourselves in the position of readers, who are likely to read this book, and we must not forget that in this class of readers there will probably be readers of both sexes and of all ages between teenagers and the aged, we feel that the readers as a class will read the book with a sense of shock, and disgust and we do not think that any reader on reading this book would become depraved, debased and encouraged to lasciviousness.
 It is quite possible that they come across such characters and such situations in life and have faced them or may have to face them in life.
-On a very anxious consideration and after carefully applying our judicial mind in making an objective assessment of the novel we do not think that it can be said with any assurance that the novel is obscene merely because slang and unconventional words have been used in the book in which there have been emphasis on sex and description of female bodies and there are the narrations of feelings, thoughts and actions in vulgar language.
-Some portions of the book may appear to be vulgar and readers of cultured and refined taste may feel shocked and disgusted.
-Equally in some portions, the words used and description give may not appear to be in proper taste.
-In some places there may have been an exhibition of bat taste leaving it to the readers of experience and maturity to draw the necessary inference but certainly not sufficient to bring home to the adolescents any suggestion which is depraving or lascivious.
+On a very anxious consideration after carefully applying judicial mind ih ' making objective assessment of the novel we do not think that it can be said with any assurance that the novel is obscene merely because slang and unconventional words have been used in the book in which there been emphasis on/ sex description of female bodies and there are the narrations of feelings, thoughts and actions in vulgar language.
+Some portions of the book may appear to be vulgar and readers of cultured and refined taste feel shocked may and Equally disgusted. in / some portions, the words used and description give may not appear to be in proper taste.
+In some places there may have been an exhibition of bat taste leaving it to the readers of experience and maturity to draw the necessary inference but certainly not sufficient to bring home to the adolescents suggestion which is depraying or lascivious.
 We have to bear in mind that the author has written this novel which came to be published in the Srodiya Desh for all classes of readers and if cannot be right to insist that the standard should always be for the writer to see that the adolescent may not be brought into contract with sex.
-If a reference to sex by itself in any novel fit to be read by adolescents, adolescents will not be in a position to read any novel and "will have to read books which are purely religious"."
+If a reference to sex by itself in any novel fit to be read adolescents, adolescents will be in a position to read any novel and "will have to read books which are purely religious"."